Logging Amazon KMS API calls with Amazon CloudTrail - Amazon Key Management Service

 CloudTrail logs all Amazon KMS operations, including read-only operations, such as ListAliases and GetKeyRotationStatus, operations that manage KMS keys, such as CreateKey and PutKeyPolicy, and cryptographic operations, such as GenerateDataKey and Decrypt.
 It also logs internal operations that Amazon KMS calls for you, such as DeleteExpiredKeyMaterial, DeleteKey, SynchronizeMultiRegionKey, and RotateKey.

-CloudTrail logs successful operations and attempted calls that failed, such as when the caller is denied access to a resource.
+CloudTrail logs all successful operations and, in some scenarios, attempted calls that failed, such as when the caller is denied access to a resource.
 Cross-account operations on KMS keys are logged in both the caller account and the KMS key owner account.
 However, cross-account Amazon KMS requests that are rejected because access is denied are logged only in the caller's account.

 For security reasons, some fields are omitted from Amazon KMS log entries, such as the Plaintext parameter of an Encrypt request, and the response to GetKeyPolicy or any cryptographic operation.
 To make it easier to search for CloudTrail log entries for particular KMS keys, Amazon KMS adds the key ARN of the affected KMS key to the responseElements field in the log entries for some Amazon KMS key management operations, even when the API operation doesn't return the key ARN.